shikikan-neko08/bspwm-summer/README.md

 * Bar       : Polybar
 * Lockscreen: betterlockscreen

 There are 2 terminal options, kitty can be launched using mod+Return.
-While urxvt can be launched using mod=shift+return. addittionally
+While urxvt can be launched using mod+shift+return.

 # Dependecies
  * [rofi](https://github.com/davatorium/rofi)